The Werewolf in Anime – Dangerous, Yet Beautiful

 January 3, 2013 1 Comment

 Werewolves will be familiar to anyone who has ever watched any western horror, or horror themed films (twilight counts in this respect), they are often beasts of immense strength, but also primeval and dangerous.
 In western traditions, the werewolf is often a symbol of becoming a pariah, for losing or failing to find an acceptable role in the social order.
-This theme can be linked with notions of puberty, sexuality, along with race, class, and gender roles, with werewolves displaying notions of hyper masculinity, along with an inability to truly fit into human society and becoming a dangerous force that must be crushed.
-Similar ideas run through anime and manga, with many wolf roles being high sexualised, or incapable of fitting in with their current society, which ultimately leads them to rejecting it entirely.
+This theme can be linked with notions of puberty, sexuality, along with race, class, and gender roles, with werewolves displaying elements of hyper masculinity, along with an inability to truly fit into human society and becoming a dangerous force that must be crushed.
+Similar ideas run through anime and manga, with many wolf roles portrayed in a highly sexualised manner, or incapable of fitting in with their current society, which ultimately leads them to rejecting it entirely.
 Werewolves are however oddly absent in a lot of anime, at least in the ways that you might see them in western stories.
 Instead werewolves, or more accurately wolves and wolf gods in anime tap into a vat repertoire of Shinto and Animism beliefs within Japanese culture and society.
 Rather than werewolves, we more often see wolves who change shape, gods who manifest themselves in the form of a wolf, or perhaps a Kitsune, although in this case the mythology and beliefs associated with it are quite different.

 What is so fascinating about wolves in anime, and in particular those that shape shift is the variety of genres and types of story, which they can appear in.
 There aren’t quite as many anime that involve werewolves and shape shifters, as there are manga however, with a significant number of shoujo, romance and a combination of these genres involving some sort of shape shifting.
 There are many anime involving spirits and elements from Shinto, Buddhism and other beliefs that fall within Animism, yet there are a select few that deal with wolves and more specifically lycanthropes.
 In Mononoke Hime, while there is no actual shape shifting or werewolves involved, it nevertheless gives us some insight into how wolves are considered as deities.
 San, the wolf princess is a human raised by Moro the wolf god, she is thus considered to be more animal than human.
 San is not a werewolf in any literal sense, but she is a lycanthrope by nature, taking on the characteristics of one and becoming something more than a werewolf, while still maintaining a human form.
 San believes that she is a wolf in her heart, yet she is a human and is aware of this fact, but her own notion of what it means to be a wolf comes from her own life experience, something that has been created within her.